 - Byron Bay, NSW

 - October 31, 2018

-Usurper are a volatile doom trio from Australia that often strips down to the aesthetic of a solo project, the opening of their 2018 tape Offerings is a slow build towards certain blackened doom.
-Something Australia does – no matter the genre – is bring a tinge of southern stoner sludge to the sound in some way.
+Usurper are a volatile doom trio from Australia.
+The opening of their 2018 tape Offerings is a slow build towards certain blackened doom.
+Something Australia does – no matter the genre – is bring a tinge of bush stoner sludge to the sound in some way.
 This sounds like a fetid corpse being kept alive by toxic bong vapours.
 To make it even better, the physical tape comes with an exclusive fourth track “Conjuration of the Four”.
 Well in theory it makes it better, it’s kind of an anti-track so it depends on who you are whether or not it’s a bonus.

 This tape is of note as it is the first one with a hand decorated shell, I suppose the limited run of 30 allows for such personalization, it brings with it a completely different texture.
 It’s coarse in some places and smooth in others, I suppose that is also true for the music.
 It’s demo quality on the inlay but nothing more would make any sense for this lofi style of Australian black doom, who also happen to be eco-minded.
 The cover is certainly distinguishable though I don’t really understand whether it is some building or a giant chair of some kind.
 I’m sure it’s some imagery I ought to feel silly for not recognising.
 The overall vibe of the release feels heavy with esoteric meaning and metaphor, similar to Cyttorak in that way and others.